permitio/permit-fe-sdk/README.md

 };
 ```

-Once you perfom the checks, make sure you check if the current user is signed in and assign them the abilities returned.
+Once you perform the checks, make sure you check if the current user is signed in and assign them the abilities returned.

 ```javascript
 if (isSignedIn) {